we-merrill75/WendiMerrill-Cybersecurity-Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
--10.0.0.5
+  -10.0.0.5 Web 1
--10.0.0.6
+  -10.0.0.6 Web-2

-We have installed the following Beats on these machines:
+I installed the following Beats on these machines:
   -Metricbeat
   -Filebeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow the collecting of  information from each machine:
   -Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
 Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server, such as: Apache
 -Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 Here’s how Filebeat works: When you start Filebeat, it starts one or more inputs that look in the locations you’ve specified for log data

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the Metricbeat configuratin file to the /etc/ansible.
+- Copy the Metricbeat configuration file to the /etc/ansible.
 - Update the hosts file to include the ELK server ip address.
 - Run the playbook, and navigate to Kibana Metricbeat/download module to check that the installation worked as expected.